KwKKei/power_outage_investigation/README.md

 ---

 ## Introduction to the Datasets in this Study
 The dataset we are using contains the information on 1534 power outages cases from 2000 to 2016, with 59 columns recording the information.
-Based on the question we investigate, the columns are useful for us to use with the description as follow:
+Based on the question we investigate, the columns are useful for us to use with the description as follow: eteteg